sparkfabrik/company-playbook/content/resources/seniority-acc-developer .md

 ## Business impacts

-* You define implementative details of solutions that fulfill business goals, matching our high quality standards.
+* You define implementation details of solutions that fulfill business goals, matching our high-quality standards.

 <span class='score only-print'>